11 Cool Things To Do in Brussels in a Day

 You are in Belgium, so you have to try their waffles.
 Belgium waffles aka the original waffles are quite different from the ones we eat in North America.

-These waffles were introduced by Maurice Vermersch of Brussels and it are based on a simplified recipe for the Brussels waffles – it has a lighter batter, larger squares, and deeper pockets then North American waffles.
+These waffles were introduced by Maurice Vermersch of Brussels and it is based on a simplified recipe for the Brussels waffles – it has a lighter batter, larger squares, and deeper pockets then North American waffles.

 Did you know that there are Brussels Waffles and Liege Waffles (another city in Belgium).
 Well, for now, let’s try the authentic “Brussels Waffles”.
 One of the popular places to eat waffles in Brussels is Maison Dandoy.
-You will find casual dining places near the Grand Place, which are also great choices to try some waffles.
+You will find casual dining places near Grand Place, which are also great choices to try some waffles.

 If you are wondering what to do in Brussels for 1 day, then a warm waffle is definitely a must.
 They are considered one of the most traditional food to eat in Brussels.